FindMySchool LogoFindMySchool

 For families who secure entry, St Aidan's delivers strong academic outcomes, exceptional pastoral care, and extracurricular breadth that rivals independent schools.
 The main challenge is getting through the door.

 Yes.
 St Aidan's was rated Good by Ofsted in May 2022, with Behaviour and Attitudes and Sixth Form Provision both judged Outstanding.
-The school ranks in the top 18% in England for GCSE outcomes and the top 25% for A-level results (FindMySchool rankings).
+The school ranks 1,018th in England for overall GCSE outcomes and 728th for overall A-level results (FindMySchool rankings).
 Progress 8 of +0.72 demonstrates exceptional value added; students here make substantially above average progress from their starting points.

 Applications for Year 7 are made through North Yorkshire County Council using the Common Application Form.
-The deadline is 31 October for the following September's entry.
-Families seeking foundation places, or wishing to be considered under medical, social, or other faith criteria, must also complete the school's Supplementary Information Form and submit it directly to St Aidan's by the same date.
+For September 2027 entry, the current secondary timetable gives a 31 October 2026 deadline, with offers due on 1 March 2027.
+Families seeking foundation places, or wishing to be considered under medical, social, or other faith criteria, should also follow the school's Supplementary Information Form instructions.
 Contact admissions@staidans.co.uk for guidance.

 Not necessarily, but church attendance has a big impact on priority.
 After children in care and siblings, most places (around 80%) are foundation places: these are aimed at Christian applicants from the local Church of England diocesan area (Harrogate and Ripon), with points reflecting church attendance (pupils and parents) alongside distance.
 Community places then go to families living closest within the relevant deaneries (often roughly a mile), before widening out beyond them.

 Since 1973, St Aidan's has partnered with neighbouring St John Fisher Catholic High School to create a combined sixth form.
 With over 1,150 students, it is the largest school-based sixth form in England.
 Teaching is shared between both sites, allowing students to access a wider range of subjects than either school could offer alone.
-In 2024, eighteen students received Oxbridge offers.
+The 2025 A-level dataset records 1,278 exam entries.

 Yes.
 The school has an outstanding reputation for SEN provision, supporting students with autism, specific learning difficulties, Down's syndrome, and hearing impairment among other conditions.
 Around 3.5% of students have EHCPs.
 A dedicated foundation learning programme serves approximately 20 students with severe learning difficulties, operating effectively as specialist provision within the mainstream school.